athomasoriginal/com.betweentwoparens/src/pages/blog-posts/006-clojure-text-editors.md

   <h3>Footnotes</h3>
   <ol>
     <li id="popular-editors">
-      This list is based on the <a class="blog-post__link" href="https://www.surveymonkey.com/results/SM-S9JVNXNQV/" target="_blank" rel="noopener noreferrer">2019 State of Clojure Survey</a> conducted earlier this year.
+      This list is based on the <a class="blog-post__link" href="https://clojure.org/news/2020/02/20/state-of-clojure-2020" target="_blank" rel="noopener noreferrer">2020 State of Clojure Survey</a>.
       <a href="#popular-editors-ref" aria-label="Back to content">↩</a>
     </li>
   </ol>